Richugireesh/sshelper/README.md

 # sshelper
 ## Overview

-`sshelper` is a tool that helps manage SSH connections.
-It stores connection details in a structured format, making it easy to manage multiple connections.
+`sshelper` is a command-line tool that assists in managing SSH connections.
+It stores connection details in a structured JSON format, allowing for easy management of multiple connections.

 ## Connection Structure